List of Neighbours characters introduced in 2011: Noah Parkin

 Andrew Robinson (Jordan Patrick Smith) finds a song Noah wrote and accuses him of having a crush on Kate.
 Kate talks to Noah, but he insists he actually has a crush on Summer Hoyland (Jordy Lucas), which Kate believes.
 Noah allows Sophie to join his music collective when she starts learning the bass.
 Noah learns of Kate's ex-boyfriend, Mark (Scott McGregor), and he talks to her about past relationships.
 He later finds an upset Kate at the History Wall and he is delighted when she kisses him.
 Kate later tells Noah the kiss was a mistake.
 Noah sends Kate a drawing and Kate tells him to back off.
 Kate asks Noah to meet her and she confronts him about stealing her work apron from her room.
 Noah denies taking the apron.
 Noah spots Kate putting something in his guitar case and he tells Natasha and Chris the gift is from his girlfriend.
 Noah comes to Kate's house on the pretense on seeing Sophie.
 He invites Kate and Sophie to a gig in the city, but Kate sends Lou Carpenter (Tom Oliver) in her place.
 Noah, Sophie and the collective play a gig at Charlie's to save PirateNet.
 Noah tells Kate that he knows where he stands and she tells him they should start over.
-Kate helps Noah to retrieve his amp from the van and he tries to kiss her again, which anger Kate.
+Kate helps Noah to retrieve his amp from the van and he tries to kiss her again, which angers Kate.
 Noah is surprised when Sophie cancels their music lessons and Kate tells him Sophie knows about his crush on her.
 Noah is hurt when Kate calls him a stalker and tells him there is no proof of their kiss happening.
 At the opening of the History Wall, Noah tells the acting principal, Priya Kapoor (Menik Gooneratne), that Kate kissed him.
 He later changes his mind and says he made the whole thing up.
 However, Priya launches an investigation after Sophie tells her the allegation is true.
 Noah tells Paul Robinson (Stefan Dennis) about Mark's death and gives him a letter to give to Kate.
 Noah then tells Priya that he pursued Kate and wanted the kiss to happen.
 He goes to the History Wall and adds Kate to the mural, before picking up his bag and walking away.